Money transfer credit cards: Best cards in the UK

 Others may accept something called an ITIN², in place of an SSN.
 This stands for Individual Taxpayer Identification Number, and it’s used to help foreigners or people not eligible for an SSN to comply with US tax laws.

-You can apply for an ITIN if you’re a non-citizen and non-resident of the US, if you’ll be filing a US tax return or are married to a US citizen, along with a number of other eligibility criteria³.
+You can apply for an ITIN if you’re a non-citizen and non-resident of the US, if you’ll be filing a US tax return or are married to a US citizen, along with a number of other eligibility criteria.³

 This means that although you may be able to start the process of opening a bank account online, you’ll still need to visit a local branch.

-You can also pursue another strategy - opening an international account with your existing bank⁵, or another UK bank which has branches in the US.
 This can make it easier to open an account, especially if you want or need to do it online.
-To find out whether you meet the requirements for an international account (which can be quite stringent in some cases), get in touch with your bank.
+To find out whether you meet the requirements for an international account (which can be quite stringent in some cases), get in touch with your bank or provider.

 There are a few difficulties involved in opening a bank account in the US from overseas.
 If you live in the UK but are a US citizen, you may be able to start the process of applying online.